WHO: Students Ages 6-18, Students will be divided into Upper and Lower Forms

 WHEN: Every other Friday 9:00am-12:30pm, see calendar

-MATERIALS FEE: $7 for lab notebooks (or previous students can continue using their lab notebooks from last year), bring cash or check to purchase at Check-In desk.
+MATERIALS FEE: $9 for a new lab notebook, bring cash or check to purchase at Check-In desk.

 Program of Study

 See the Science Day AM Program time schedule here.

 Charlotte Mason Habits & Prayer – We start our day thinking about our personhood and the kind of people we are becoming by studying Charlotte Mason’s list of habits.
 Habits we will study include: fortitude, gentleness, concentration, neatness, usefulness, obedience, manners, sweet & even temper, integrity, order, respect for others, outdoor life, personal initiative, thoroughness, self-restraint, thinking, thrift, and courage.
 Taught by Ms. Stephanie.
 (30 minutes)

 Cardboard Modeling & Architecture –*Coming soon*.
 Taught by Ms. Rebecca.
 (28 minutes)

 Living Biology – Each year we rotate our science study, and this year we will focus on biology!
 This is a lab science class where students will learn the basic tenets of earth science, and then engage in lab experiments that tell us more about each principle.
 Students will learn how to keep and organize a lab notebook to effectively chart and communicate their findings.
 Taught by Ms. Stephanie.
 (28 minutes)